• Skip to primary navigation

 • The broiler will cook the scallops very quickly.
 Keep an eye on them while they are in the oven.
 There is no need to actually flip each scallop.
 At the midway point, just use a metal spatula and move them around on the baking sheet.

-• You will know the scallops are done when they are opaque; they will look like a more solid white color, instead of a translucent (see through) white.
+• Since you can't test for doneness with a thermometer, the best way to know if the scallops are done is when they are opaque; they will look like a more solid white color, instead of a translucent (see through) white.
 They will also feel fairly firm to the touch.

 Serving Suggestions